Copyright © 2009, 2010, 2011, 2012, 2013, 2014 Lars Vogel

 In your calling Eclipse you can now use Search (text) to find the handler / action which implements this command.

 You can also debug the Eclipse IDE if you want to see how certain things are done.
-Use for example the Plugin Spy to find the class / plug-in which you would like to invest.
+Use for example use the plug-in spy to find the class which you would like to review.
 Put a breakpoint into the coding, for example in the constructor of the class or if the class shows UI elements "createPartControl".
-Create a Run Configuration which includes all Eclipse IDE plugins and run it.
+Create a Run Configuration which includes all Eclipse IDE plug-ins and run it.

-If you now select Run -> Debug for your runtime configuration you can start debugging the interesting point.
+Once you have configured your runtime configuration, you select→ for your runtime configuration you can start debugging the interesting point.

 If you want to modify standard Eclipse plug-ins you can use Feature Patch Projects.
 A Feature Patch Project can contain plug-ins which replaces existing plug-ins.
 This would allow you to create update site for this feature and users can use your version of the modified code.